dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

             run: azd deploy --no-prompt
     ```

-## Create the repository and pipeline
+## Create the GitHub repository and pipeline

 The Azure Developer CLI enables you to automatically create CICD pipelines with the correct configurations and permissions to provision and deploy resources to Azure. `azd` can also create a GitHub repository for your app if it doesn't exist already.